-This project will determine how crop species, genetics, management factors and climatic conditions interact with ecosystem genomes (the plant and microbiome) to express disease-suppressive functionality.
+This research theme will determine how crop species, genetics, management factors and climatic conditions interact with ecosystem genomes (the plant and microbiome) to express disease-suppressive functionality.

 Managing agro-ecosystems towards disease-suppressive states is an opportunity to sustainably maintain production and reduce dependence on chemical and other inputs.
 As an ecosystem metaphenome, general disease suppression confers immunity/protection to a range of plants from a variety of pathosystems and is enduring over time.
 The role of microbial membership and functions or processes within these communities has been defined for disease-suppressive soils.